-NB: While the external donations technically went into my charity fund, so they could be shared and paid out, I haven't included them in my charity fund totals at the start of the article.
+NB: While the external donations technically went to my charity fund, so they could be paid out, I haven't included them in the fund total at the blog's start.

-- Financial education in schools (incl textbook): £1,752,000.
+- Financial education in schools (including textbook): £1.76m.
 Financial education has long been a campaigning priority for me.
 I worked with the Young Money charity (Pfeg as was) in our successful campaign to get financial education on the English national curriculum in 2014.
 So the charity seemed a natural partner, and we've done a number of projects...

 - Funding My Money Week from 2016 to 2018, so children in all UK schools get access to free resources and education on managing money.

-- Funding and developing the first curriculum-mapped financial education textbook, and sending 340,000 to all English state schools (100 per school).
+- Funding and developing the first curriculum-mapped financial education textbook, and sending 340,000 of them to all English state schools (100 per school).
 Click for a free PDF download.

-- New in 2020: To go with the textbook, a £75,000 donation to fund a new teachers' digital e-learning pack to help teachers learn to teach it.
+- To go with the textbook, funding a new teachers' digital e-learning pack to help teachers learn to teach it.

 - Citizens Advice UK: £2m.
 Two £1m donations in 2012 and 2015 split across UK nations in proportion to population.
 I did this partly as I love Citizens Advice's voluntary ethos, but also to expose that debt-counselling funding had been cut by the Government in the recession.